 Jim Willox was 1st elected a Converse County Commissioner in November of 2006 and has been active in the WCCA ever since.
 Before being elected President Jim served as Chairman of the WCCA Transportation Committee, WCCA Treasurer and Vice President.
 He is a 4th generation Converse County resident, having grown up on the family ranch south of Douglas.
 In 2001 the family sold the ranch and they “moved to town”.
 Jim and his wife Tione own and operate Willox Properties LLC/T&J Maxi Storage along with several rental properties in Douglas and Casper.

 Jim graduated from the University of Wyoming in December 1989 with a degree in Agriculture Business.
 He has previously served as an officer of the Converse County Stockgrowers, Douglas Moose Lodge and the Douglas Board of Realtors.
-Jim is currently the Vice Chairman of the Wyoming Lottery Board.
+Jim is currently Chairman of the Wyoming Lottery Board.
 He was an active member of the Wyoming Republican Party serving in several positions, culminating as State Chairman from 2003 to 2005.